Skip to content

 For example in a common margarine spread, the label claims trans-fat free yet partially hydrogenated soybean oil clearly appears on the label.
 The manufacturer can do this as long as it is below 0.5g/serving.
 In other words, this claim is technically false but because of the labeling guidelines, they are able to put the claim on the label.

-Claim: Sugar Free, No Added Sugar or “Diet”
+Claim: Sugar-Free, No Added Sugar or “Diet”

 What it Usually Means: Contains artificial sweeteners or high natural sugar content